 - Once the sauce is thickened, remove from the heat and dish up.

-- Drizzle with 1 tsp sesame oil for finishing touch and garnish with 1 tbsp white sesame seeds or 1 tsp chili threads.
+- Drizzle with 1 tsp toasted sesame oil for finishing touch and garnish with 1 tbsp white sesame seeds or 1 tsp chili threads.
 (Optional.)

 - Enjoy with rice or noodles!